wublabdubdub/PDU-PostgresqlDataUnloader/README.md

 ## Author Introduction
 **Zhang Chen(张晨)**, with extensive experience in PostgreSQL database recovery, has led several PostgreSQL data file extraction and recovery works at the terabyte level in the energy industry.
 The latest PDU software downloads and feature updates can be obtained through the **official WeChat public account `ZhangChen-PDU`**.
 And it will also be uploaded in this repository.

 <img src="PDU二维码.jpg" alt="alt text" style="display: block; margin: 0 auto; width: 200px;">

 **Specific usage scenarios for the PDU tool can also be found in the project's `wiki`, which is continuously updated.**

 ## Project Introduction
 Consider these scenarios in a PostgreSQL database:
-**1. The database integrity is completely corrupted and cannot be opened.
+1. The database integrity is completely corrupted and cannot be opened.
 2. Data is accidentally deleted/updated.
 3. Data files are accidentally deleted.
-4. Tables are accidentally dropped without any backups.**
+4. Tables are accidentally dropped without any backups.

 - Some of these scenarios might still have a chance cause we have tools like: *pg_filedump, pg_dirtyread, pg_resetlogs, pg_waldump*; the other scenario like drop table without backup is seen as no hope.
 - However, each of the tools above has its own unique usage methods, which undoubtedly **increases the learning curve for users** and also **adds trial-and-error costs during data recovery** without guaranteeing effectiveness for the above scenarios.